Skip to content

 • a selection of guides available in English and Welsh, and in print, braille or audio format, for free

-• a help with the cost of living hub featuring articles, tools, calculators and a printable guide to support your colleagues and customers.
+• a cost of living support hub featuring articles, tools, calculators and a printable guide to support your colleagues and customers.

 The Savings Charter

-The Savings Charter is a set of commitments that savings providers can sign up to, in order to help raise the profile of savings in the UK.
+The Savings Charter is a set of commitments that savings providers can sign up to that help raise the profile of savings in the UK.
 The Charter offers savings providers the opportunity to amplify what they are already doing to raise the profile of saving and to signal what they intend to do, in line with one or more of five commitments.

 Learn more about how the Savings Charter could help you to improve customer financial wellbeing.

-Contact our regional partnerships team for free support and practical ways to help you build financial wellbeing across your organisation.
+Contact your local partnerships manager for free support and practical ways to help you build financial wellbeing across your organisation.

-Based near you, our partnerships teams can help bring your organisation an understanding of some of the local financial wellbeing challenges.
+Based near you, our partnerships teams can help you understand of some of the local financial wellbeing challenges and consider ways to support your customers.

-If your organisation has multiple sites, please contact the regional manager closest to your head office.
+If your organisation has multiple sites, contact the partnerships manager closest to your head office.

 Back to top